gkmngrgn/etex/README.md

 Remember that the compiler should be "XeLaTeX".
 You can preview all the settings [here](https://www.overleaf.com/read/qxbxfdspntvw).

-The default font is OpenDyslexic, you can change it from [main.cls](https://github.com/gkmngrgn/etex/blob/main/src/main.cls#L13).
+You can set a default font in [main.cls](https://github.com/gkmngrgn/etex/blob/main/src/main.cls#L13).